wilhelmakesson/Measuring_labor_demand/README.md

  - Analyze relation to Statistics Sweden's quarterly survey using OLS
  - Add concluding remarks on usability

+ Based on initial results, the project will be complemented with web scraping additional data from other digital job platforms.

  ## Contact information

  Wilhelm Åkesson - wilhelm.akesson@macrobond.com